What is the most common dual diagnosis?

 What can you do for the severely mentally ill?

-For individuals with severe mental illness, immediate professional intervention is crucial, which may include inpatient or residential treatment for acute symptoms.
+For individuals with severe mental illness, immediate professional intervention is crucial, which may include inpatient or inpatient treatment for acute symptoms.
 Support from loved ones in helping them access and navigate mental health services is vital.
 It’s important to maintain an open dialogue, while also guiding them toward professional evaluation and treatment options tailored to...

 Read More